 The College Curriculum Council (CCC) is an elected body of faculty and students, along with administrators, charged with overseeing undergraduate curricular offerings at Brown.
 The Council reviews individual course proposals as well as larger programs of study, including concentrations, study abroad, and degree programs.
 In addition, the Committee is responsible for academic policies related to the curriculum, such as grading policies, the role of undergraduate teaching assistants (UTAs), and the administration of student course feedback forms.
 The navigation bar on this site links to additional information on these areas and on the CCC's general policies and processes.

 The CCC consists of 18 members: the Dean of the College, who serves as chair; 8 faculty members, one of whom serves as vice-chair; 4 undergraduate students; 4 additional administrators (an Associate Dean of the College, an Associate Dean of the Faculty, an Associate Dean of Biological Sciences, and the Registrar); and the Council secretary.
 The Dean of the College welcomes all interested faculty and students to stand for election.

-Download the Agenda for the CCC Meeting of September 27, 2016.
+Download the Agenda for the CCC Meeting of March 12, 2019.

-- Course Offering Resources
+- Registrar's Office | Course Offering Resources

-- Brown University's 2018 Reaccreditation Process Website
+- University Reaccreditation Website